 If you’re visiting in March or April, don’t miss the chance to watch humpback whales in their natural habitat.
 During those months, these majestic mammals pass Bermuda’s south shore en route to North Atlantic feeding grounds, so hop aboard a whale-watching cruise to spot them breaching or slapping their fins on the ocean.
 For several operations that run 5- to 6-hour tours, contact Island Tour Centre.

-Moran Meadows is Bermuda’s only ranch offering guided horseback rides on its beaches and through its historic sites, so saddle up for an exciting experience.
+On Land Moran Meadows is Bermuda’s only ranch offering guided horseback rides on its beaches and through its historic sites, so saddle up for an exciting experience.
 Rides through the East End include one-hour trots past military fortresses like Alexandra Battery and Fort St. Catherine; 90-minute excursions and off-the-beaten trails through lush elevated fields with scenic coastal views.